Skip to Content

 Low humidity won’t only make this plant less bushy, but may also seriously damage its health.

-Buying a humidifier is the best way to combat humidity issues.
+Investing in a humidifier is the best way to combat humidity issues.
 If you don’t want to spend money, or you don’t need to increase humidity much, there are some natural ways to do so.

 If you are a beginner grower wondering if humidity trays really increase humidity, the answer is yes.
 However, this method is only useful if you need to increase humidity slightly.

-If the moisture level in your household is very low, pebble trays won’t be enough.
+But if the moisture level in your household is very low, pebble trays won’t be enough.
 Other methods you can use are grouping your houseplants or moving your spider plant to the kitchen or bathroom.

-You can put some plants that resemble spider plants next to the ‘real spider plant’ to enhance humidity.
+A great option is to put some plants that resemble spider plants next to the ‘real spider plant’ to enhance humidity.

 Also, if your spider plant isn’t bushy, check if it’s near any air conditioners or heating sources.
-Houseplants don’t like temperature fluctuations or cold drafts.
+Houseplants don’t like temperature fluctuations or cold drafts!

-Interestingly, you can make spider plants bushier by propagating them.
+Didn’t see this coming, right?
+Well, you can make spider plants bushier by propagating them.

 All you need is a pair of sterilized scissors, a nursery pot, and a soilless potting mix.